IrrationalShadow/water/docs/content/notes/styleguide.md

 *What do the symbols mean?* The words wrapped in `< >` are compulsory, the `[ ]` are optional, however you must choose at least one.
-The `|` is simply separating your options, choose either option in your naming.z
+The `|` is simply separating your options, choose either option in your naming.

 *What do the terms mean?*
 - `<blockName>` will either match or be very similar to the name of your file.